DocSwag/Zero-In/README.md

 # Zero-In
-Ryan is a scrub so is the science bovine and jacky likes to eat poop
+Ryan is a scrub but the science bovine is not and jacky likes to eat poop; also tyler is a typerv